Embrace the Planet Project Β· 2027

 Bettina Breckenfeld

-Representing the sixties generation on the trail β€” bringing decades of perspective and passion for the natural world.
+Expedition support lead β€” bringing decades of perspective and deep passion for the natural world to every step of the journey.

 Heather Morse